Bricktech2000/Notes/notes/improved-family-relationship-vocabulary.md

 ## vocabulary

-all that is needed to describe the relationship between two people in a family is the two distances between them and a common ancestor. below is an example of the representation of an _uncle_.
+all that is needed to describe the relationship between two people in a family is the two [[distance]]s between them and a common ancestor. below is an example of the representation of an _uncle_.

 ```
     grandparent